technomancy/bussard/spoilers/characters.md

 ## Mila Calandria

 Security specialist.
 Quiet, very professional, and deeply curious.
 Exasperated by what she sees as incompetence around her.
+"Mila" is her surname.

 She gives you the hints you need to implement the algorithms finally decrypt the last few journals.